Stands Free AdBlocker Review 2025: Is It Truly a Balanced Ad-Blocking Solution?

 Mobile experience

 Stands Free AdBlocker also has an Android app, which is actually a full browser (since a lot of mobile browsers don't allow extensions).
-The app is called Ad blocker Browser Stands, which through us off a bit, but we did confirm it was the right app by using the QR code on their website.
+The app is called Ad Blocker Browser Stands, which threw us off a bit, but we did confirm it was the right app by using the QR code on their website.

-We tested this on our Samsung S24 and found it was a smooth, quick browser.
-It even worked to block YouTube ads, but of course doesn't actually block ads in the YouTube app itself.
+We tested this on our Samsung S24 and found it to be a smooth and quick browser.
+It even worked to block YouTube ads, but of course, it doesn't actually block ads in the YouTube app itself.

 Stands Free AdBlocker Android Browser on Forbes